pgressa/ghprb-plugin/README.md

 * Under Advanced, set ``refspec`` to ``+refs/pull/*:refs/remotes/origin/pr/*``.
 * In ``Branch Specifier``, enter ``${sha1}``.
 * Under ``Build Triggers``, check ``GitHub pull requests builder``.
-  * Add admins for this specific job.
   * If you want to use GitHub hooks for automatic testing, read the help for ``Use github hooks for build triggering`` in job configuration.
 Then you can check the checkbox.
   * In Advanced, you can modify:
     * The crontab line for this specific job.
 This schedules polling to GitHub for new changes in Pull Requests.
-    * The whitelisted users for this specific job.
-    * The organisation names whose members are considered whitelisted for this specific job.

 * Save to preserve your changes.

 Make sure you **DON'T** have ``Prune remote branches before build`` advanced option selected, since it will prune the branch created to test this build.